IdoNisso/ml_implementations/README.md

 # ML Implementations

 ## About
 This is yet another repo of Python implementations for several Machine Learning models from scratch.
-These implementations are by no means the best or most elegant, but are a learning opportunity to understand them in-depth and present them in a hopefully understandable manner.
+These implementations are by no means the best or most elegant, but are a learning opportunity to understand them in-depth and present them in a (hopefully) understandable manner.
 Much of the initial code was written as homework assignments during the [Y-Data](https://yandexdataschool.com/israel/) Supervised Learning course and inspired largely by [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch).

 This is a work in progress and will be occasionally updated with more implementations and fixes.
-The current plan is laid out in the [implementations](#implementations) section.

 ## Table of Contents